 - 1. Receive conceptual approval for ski excursion from the Principal.
 Request should include number of supervisors teachers & volunteers, and include skill level of supervisors.
-Supervisors of excursions should be experienced in the activities being permitted i.e. skiing, snowboarding, tubing or snowshoeing.

-- 2. Book date and numbers with resort.
+Supervisors of excursions should be experienced in the activities being permitted i.e. skiing, snowboarding, tubing or snowshoeing. - 2.
+Book date and numbers with resort.
 Ensure resort can accommodate lessons for all students.
-Non-skiers/ snowboarders and/or beginners must have lessons before being permitted on trails.

-- 3. Arrange transportation.

-- 4. Complete the required Board of Education excursion forms (your school board approved parental consent form) or Special Winter Excursion Form/Parental Consent and submit to Principal for appropriate School Board Superintendent approval, if required.

-- 5. Send home a Parental Information

-Package that includes the Note to Parents

-and Students with the Special Winter

-Excursion Form / Parental Consent

-Appendix 1a,b (or your school board

-approved consent form) for parental

-permission and signature.
-This all-in-one

-consent form now includes rental
+Non-skiers/ snowboarders and/or beginners must have lessons before being permitted on trails. - 3.
+Arrange transportation. - 4.
+Complete the required Board of Education excursion forms (your school board approved parental consent form) or Special Winter Excursion Form/Parental Consent and submit to Principal for appropriate School Board Superintendent approval, if required. - 5.
+Send home a Parental Information Package that includes the Note to Parents and Students with the Special Winter Excursion Form / Parental Consent Appendix 1a,b (or your school board approved consent form) for parental permission and signature.
+This all-in-one consent form now includes rental equipment.
+"Comfort Tips" for appropriate clothing are available in the Safety & Risk Awareness section of the OSRA website.

-equipment.

 - 6. Collect the signed Special Winter Excursion Form/Parental Consent or a copy of your school board approved consent form parental permission forms for each student. - 7.
 Establish ski/snowboarding classification groups (see Appendix 1b).
 Assign supervisors in appropriate ratios to groups.
 The ratio of students to supervisors should not be higher than the ratios in the Ontario Physical Activity Safety Standards in Education (OPASSE).
 Improvement on ratios can be achieved with more qualified supervisors, including volunteer parents who are experienced in the sport.
 Inform resort of group sizes and number of rentals required. - 8.
 Written instructions for Volunteer Supervisors.
 Review supervision of snow sport trips and provide supervisors a copy of the supervisory duties (page 8). - 9.
 Only parent supervisors who have received the written instructions on supervisory duties should be permitted on a school excursion. - 10.
-Meet with students to discuss and establish: - Teacher/Student/Volunteer Supervision - Behavioral Expectations Alpine Responsibility Code and Nordic Responsibility Code - Share safety information Check with the resort for local safety rules and resources
+Meet with students to discuss and establish: - Teacher/Student/Volunteer Supervision - Behavioural Expectations - Alpine Responsibility Code and Nordic Responsibility Code - Share safety information Check with the resort for local safety rules and resources